davidschroeder/mon-vagrant/ds-build/README.md

-The ds-build Vagrant profile installs the latest DevStack onto an Ubuntu Precise virtual machine, activating extra services and setting it up to run out of Upstart rather than screen sessions.
+The ds-build Vagrant profile installs the latest DevStack onto an Ubuntu Trusty virtual machine, activating extra services and setting it up to run out of Upstart rather than screen sessions.

 Default admin credentials are username `admin` and password `admin`.